Risks and Priorities

 Assessing your ethical risks

-With many years of management experience in the insurance sector, I understand how your business works and the market it operates in.
-As a long established watcher of ethics in insurance, I am well positioned to advice on those issues that could most relevant and those that are trending.
+With many years of management experience, I understand how your business works and the market it operates in.
+As a long established watcher of ethics in business, I am well positioned to advice on those issues that could most relevant and those that are trending.
 I bring a set of structured tools to establishing your ethical profile and helping you use it to achieve business objectives.

 Setting your ethical priorities